2020 Korean Series

 The 2020 Korean Series was the championship series of the 2020 KBO League season.
 The NC Dinos, as the regular season champions, automatically advanced to the Korean Series, where they faced the Doosan Bears, which advanced via the tenpin bowling-style stepladder final.

-Because of KBO coverage during the pandemic, ESPN covered the Korean Series live in the United States.
+Because of KBO coverage during the COVID-19 pandemic, ESPN covered the Korean Series live in the United States.